 Holmfirth Transition Town initiative (HoTT) is focused on the Yorkshire town of Holmfirth and surrounding villages located a few miles south of Huddersfield amidst the Pennine hills.
 Holmfirth is a former wool town and is known to many people as the setting for the Last of the Summer Wine TV series.
 The town is in an area of high rainfall with several large reservoirs lying on high ground above the town.
 Whilst the area is relatively affluent, car ownership and longer distance car commuting are both higher than national averages.
 We also have a lot of older housing.

 Formed in 2010, HoTT operates within the Holme Valley South Ward of Kirklees Council (population 18,890 in 2011), and has been supported financially by Kirklees Council and by the Cooperative Group who have funded various projects such as the Affordable Warmth Initiative and Feasibility Studies for Energy Projects.
 HoTT is also supported financially by its members.

-HoTT events are supported by Holmfirth’s local Member of Parliament Jason McCartney MP, by local Parish Councillors and Kirklees Councillors and by HEAD, the Holme Valley Business Association.
+HoTT is supported by Holmfirth’s new Member of Parliament Thelma Walker MP, by local Parish Councillors and Kirklees Councillors and by HEAD, the Holme Valley Business Association.
 We also have links with other local community organisations, voluntary bodies and faith groups.

 Aims and objectives